SWIFTSIM/swiftsimio-joss-paper/paper.md

 time.

-This requirement to load less than 1% of the data at a time is primarily due to the huge amount of dynamic range in these simulations [@dynamicRange].
+This requirement to load less than 1% of the data at a time is primarily due to the huge dynamic range present in these simulations [@dynamicRange].
 Although the simulation volume may be hundreds of megaparsecs on a side, the objects that form under self-gravity are typically less than a few megaparsecs in diameter, representing a very small proportion of the total volume.
 Users are